-Our executive compensation program has a high degree of performance orientation.
-It is the current objective of the Compensation Committee to have NEO compensation (including each component thereof) increase towards approximately the 25% quartile level of the peer group recommended by our compensation consultant.
 Cash compensation including merit increases and bonuses, and equity awards are determined in the context of Company goal performance and individual performance, and as such actual competitive positioning may vary by individual or on a year-to-year basis.
-Additionally, while our overall philosophy applies generally to all NEOs, we recognize at times the need to differentiate on an individual basis to reflect additional considerations such as tenure, experience, past and expected contribution, and criticality to the Company.
+Additionally, while our overall philosophy applies generally to all NEOs, we recognize at times the need to differentiate on an individual basis to reflect additional considerations such as tenure, experience, past and expected contribution, outstanding individual performance, and criticality to the Company.